List of Available Audits for Google Ads

 • High-Cost Ad Groups with Low Quality Score: Checks for ad groups that are among the top x% of highest spend, and which have a quality score that’s less than X.

-• Ad Groups With Too Many Keywords: Check for any ad groups that include more than your defined value for maximum allowed active keywords.
+• Ad Groups With Too Many Keywords: Check for any ad groups that include more than your defined value for the maximum number of allowed active keywords.

 • Ad Groups with too few keywords